-With supply chain worries rising in the rare earth elements space, it’s worth looking at which countries have the highest reserves.
-While in many cases the world’s major rare earths mining countries hold large amounts of reserves, some countries have low rare earths production and high reserves.
+But with supply chain worries rising in the rare earth elements space, it’s worth looking at which countries have the highest reserves.
+While in many cases the world’s major rare earths-mining countries hold large amounts of reserves, some countries have low rare earths production and high reserves.

-Case in point: mines in Brazil produced only 1,000 metric tons (MT) of rare earth elements in 2018, but the nation’s reserves are the second highest in the world.
+Case in point — mines in Vietnam produced only 400 metric tons (MT) of rare earth elements in 2021, but the nation’s reserves are the second highest in the world, behind only powerhouse China.
 It’s possible that countries like this could become bigger players in the space in the future.

-On that note, here’s an overview of rare earth reserves by country, with a focus on the seven countries whose reserves are over 1 million MT.
-Rare earth reserves by country data is taken from the US Geological Survey’s most recent report on rare earths.
+On that note, here’s an overview of rare earths reserves by country, with a focus on the eight countries whose reserves are over 1 million MT.
+Data is taken from the US Geological Survey’s 2022 report on rare earths.